samuro95/Deep-Learning-Internship/README.md

-# Neural Netowrk compression and acceleration on GPU
+# Neural Network compression and acceleration on GPU

 6 months project about Neural Network compression and inference acceleration.
 You can find here :